RazorFlow/docs/src/content/js/guide/components/chart/chart_drill_into_modal.md

 ### Step 2: Create the target chart.

-You can create the target chart, but since we don't know what data to put in it, we can lock the chart temporarily using the {{ linkApi("js", "Component", "lock") }} function and hide it using the {{ linkApi("js", "Component", "hideComponent") }} function.
+You can create the target chart, but since we don't know what data to put in, we can hide it using the {{ linkApi("js", "Component", "hideComponent") }} function.
 This will ensure that the chart is not visibile on the dashboard when it's loaded.
 Don't forget to add this chart to the dashboard.
 Also note that you don't need to set the dimensions of this chart.

 ~~~
     var targetChart = new ChartComponent();